Academic Services

 Helen and Philip Brecher New Student Forum

-Now in its 32nd year, the Helen and Philip Brecher New Student Forum is the first of many experiences that will begin to build your community and a sense of belonging at Brandeis.
-The forum is the only time your entire class will have a shared academic experience, reading the same book, and bringing you together for a meaningful connection with your peers and members of our outstanding faculty.
+Now in its 35th year, the Helen and Philip Brecher New Student Forum is the first of many experiences that will begin to build your community and a sense of belonging at Brandeis.
+The forum is an opportunity to have a shared academic experience, bringing you together for a meaningful connection with your peers and members of our outstanding faculty.
 This special experience is the beginning of creating a unifying connection that will last for years to come.

 Each year, the book is thoughtfully and carefully selected by a committee of faculty and students and staff from a diverse range of disciplines and backgrounds and a unified dedication to humanistic studies.
 The composition of the committee supports strong cross disciplinary connections, and critical inquiry from multiple perspectives.